Spy × Family: Sales

-The volumes of Spy × Family sold well in North America.
-They were ranked on NPD BookScan's monthly top 20 adult graphic novels list since June 2020.
-Several volumes of the manga were also ranked on The New York Times' Graphic Books and Manga bestseller monthly list since May 2021.
+The volumes of Spy × Family have sold well in North America.
+They were ranked on Circana (formerly NPD) BookScan's monthly top 20 adult graphic novels list since June 2020.
+Several volumes of the manga have also ranked on The New York Times' Graphic Books and Manga bestseller monthly list since May 2021.
+According to NPD BookScan, the three volumes of Spy × Family were ranked among the top 20 highest-selling manga volumes in 2022; four volumes were among the top 20 highest-selling manga volumes in 2023.
 In the United States, the series' 6 volumes collectively sold 220,000 copies in 2021.
-In France, the series has had one million sold copies as of volume 6.
+In France, the series has had one million copies sold as of volume 6.
+On October 19, 2023, the French publisher Kurokawa reported that the series has sold over 4.375 million copies as of volume 11.

 Critical response

+The series has received widespread critical acclaim.
 In a positive review of the first 11 chapters, Antonio Mireles of The Fandom Post summed up Spy × Family as a great comedy about a dysfunctional family put into uncanny situations that never pan out as planned due to their unique personalities.
 He described the family setup of Loid as the straight man, Yor the "dumb character" and Anya the adorable child "that readers fall in love with," as the perfect recipe for a comedy.
 However, he felt the humor that comes from Yor being the dumb character was underutilized.
 Comic Book Resources' Hannah Collins hailed the first volume as one of the best manga releases of 2020.
 She had strong praise for Endo's art; writing that "Action-comedy is no mean feat even in animated or live-action mediums.
 To pull it off so well in still images takes real artistic talent."
-The reviewer called the artist's range of facial expressions his secret weapon, which he deploys to win over the hearts and minds of readers; particularity with those of Anya, whom Collins said, "steals every page she appears on."
+The reviewer called the artist's range of facial expressions his secret weapon, which he deployed to win over the hearts and minds of readers; particularity with those of Anya, whom Collins said, "steals every page she appears on."

 Morgana Santilli of The Beat stated that Spy × Family volume one does an excellent job balancing fun espionage action with heartwarming family moments.
-She called Endo's art "clean and appealing," which makes his parody of post-war Berlin easily recognizable.
+She called Endo's art "clean and appealing," which made his parody of post-war Berlin easily recognizable.
 Santilli compared its comedy to that of From Eroica with Love, another Cold War-centric series.
-In a review for Polygon, Julia Lee stated that Endo takes a premise that could make a "typical, corny, action manga" and uses it to make one of the funniest series out right now.
-Like the other reviewers, Lee praised Endo's art, writing that he has a knack for action scenes, as well as "expressive panels that really show you how the characters are feeling."
+In a review for Polygon, Julia Lee stated that Endo takes a premise that could make a "typical, corny, action manga" and used it to make one of the funniest contemporary series.
+Like the other reviewers, Lee praised Endo's art, writing that he had a knack for action scenes, as well as "expressive panels that really show you how the characters are feeling."